wematujames/monterosa_technical/README.md

     with nodemon for auto restarts

--   At the root is the postman collection which can be import and used
+-   At the root is the postman collection which can be imported for testing the endpoints

 ### END